-When your debit card goes missing, or thieves start using your card number, it’s crucial to act quickly.
-Stolen card numbers are a problem for both debit and credit cards, but debit cards are particularly risky.
+When your debit card goes missing or thieves use your card number, it’s critical to act quickly.
+Unauthorized charges cause problems for both debit and credit cards—but debit cards are especially problematic:

-- A debit card is linked directly to your checking account, so unexpected charges to your account could cause you to miss important payments like rent, mortgage, and insurance premiums.
+- Debit card charges go directly to your checking account, so unexpected transactions can drain your account.
+As a result, you could fail to make important payments like rent, mortgage, and insurance premiums.

 - Your liability for a stolen debit card is greater than your risk with credit cards—unless you report the problem quickly enough.

-The resolution process is the same whether somebody took your card or you still have it (and they just got the card number).
+The resolution process is the same whether thieves steal your card or you still have it (and they just use the card number).
 But you have more time to prevent losses if you have possession of your card.

 Contact Your Bank

 The most critical step is to contact your bank—immediately.
-Let them know that your debit card has been stolen or that you suspect fraudulent use of your debit card number.
-The sooner you do this, the less personal risk you’re exposed to.
-Federal law protects you from fraud and errors in your account, but only if you meet certain criteria:
+Let them know that your debit card has been stolen or that you suspect fraudulent use of your card number.
+The sooner you do this, the more you limit your risk.
+Federal law protects you from fraud and errors in your account, but your protection depends on specific criteria:

-- If you notify your bank before the card is used by thieves, you aren’t responsible for any charges.
+- If you notify your bank before thieves use your card, you aren’t responsible for any charges.